What Is Generative Engine Optimization (GEO)?

 Pull from trusted sources

-Synthesize information across multiple sites
+Synthesize ideas across multiple sites

 Favor clarity, consistency, and credibility

-“Who optimized this page the best?”
+They’re not asking, “Who optimized this page best?”

-“Who explains this clearly and credibly?”
+They’re asking, “Who explains this clearly and credibly enough to reuse?”

-That’s a big shift.
+That’s the shift.

 Generative engines favor: